 El Shaarawy made it 2-0 after 36 minutes when ex-Roma defender Antonio Rudiger failed to control Radja Nainggolan’s long ball forward.
 Argentine Diego Perotti scored the third midway through the second half, before missing a chance for a fourth.

 “If we think because our name is Chelsea the opponent is fearful, this is not the right way.
+We must have a great desire in every game.”

 The former Italy and Juventus boss took over Chelsea in 2016, winning the Premier League title in his first season.
 But this campaign they are trailing nine points behind leaders Manchester City.